Here are a few tips for making your sermons truly lousy, eminently forgettable, and completely ineffective.

 Lectures appeal to the intellect and thus (but not improperly) exclude some people.
 Not everyone in the congregation is equipped to follow a seminary-level sermon.
 Classroom-style lectures are a valid format that you should neither neglect nor confuse with sermons.
 There is a time and a place for all things.

-Preaching and teaching are two separate gifts: Teaching helps people believe what they can understand, while preaching helps people trust what is beyond their understanding.
+Preaching and teaching are two separate gifts: Teaching helps people understand what they believe, while preaching helps people believe what they cannot understand.